M64GitHub/kickstart.nvim/README.md

 To get the full blown C/C++ IDE experience:

-When you have first started nvim after these steps, it autoinstalls and configures neovim.
+When you have first started nvim after these steps, it autoinstalls almost all packages, and configures neovim.
 To get the full blown C/C++ IDE experience: have a look at `Mason`!
+(I do not want to interfere with its's installation mechanisms -> you need to manually follow this steps, to complete setup)

 In nvim start Mason by entering `:Mason`, select and install the following packages: